mbsa-tud/InjectTF2/Readme.md

 # InjectTF2 - a fault injection framework for TensorFlow 2
 ----

 InjectTF2 is a Python 3 framework for fault injection into TensorFlow models.
-It capable of injecting faults into the output of layers of a neural network.
+It is capable of injecting faults into the output of layers of a neural network.
 Currently the framework supports sequential models and can inject the following faults:

 * Random bit flip into a random element of the output tensor of a layer
 * Specific bit flip into a random element of the output tensor of a layer